Bulgaria in the Eurovision Song Contest 2009: Bŭlgarskata pesen v „Evroviziya 2009”

-Bŭlgarskata pesen v „Evroviziya 2009” (The Bulgarian song in Eurovision 2009) was the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2009.
+Bŭlgarskata pesen v „Evroviziya 2009” (The Bulgarian song in Eurovision 2009) was the second phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2009.
 The competition consisted of a semi-final on 24 January 2009 and a final on 21 February 2009, held at the National Palace of Culture in Sofia.
 Both shows were hosted by Neli Atanasova and Dragomir Simeonov and broadcast on BNT 1 as well as online via the broadcaster's website bnt.bg.

 Competing entries

 On 1 October 2008, BNT opened a submission period for artists and songwriters to submit their entries until 19 December 2008.
 Songs were required to contain partial Bulgarian involvement.
 By the end of the deadline, the broadcaster received 38 entries.
 On 20 December 2008, the eighteen artists and songs selected for the semi-final of the competition were announced.
-Nine of the entries were the qualifiers of Be a Star, while the remaining nine entries were selected by a twelve-member committee from the remaining non-qualifying acts of Be a Star (Ivelina and Moto) and from the newly submitted songs.
-Among the artists, JuraTone previously represented Bulgaria at the Eurovision Song Contest 2008 as part of the group Deep Zone.
-An additional three entries came from artists internally selected by BNT and automatically qualified for the final of the competition: Grafa, Mariana Popova and Poli Genova.
-Mariana Popova previously represented Bulgaria at the Eurovision Song Contest 2006.
+Eleven of the entries were the qualifiers of Bŭdi zvezda, while the remaining seven entries were selected by a twelve-member committee from the submitted songs; the committee also selected the two wildcard qualifiers of Bŭdi zvezda.
+An additional three entries were produced by BNT and automatically qualified for the final of the competition.

+Among the artists, Mariana Popova previously represented Bulgaria at the Eurovision Song Contest 2006, while JuraTone previously represented Bulgaria at the Eurovision Song Contest 2008 as part of the group Deep Zone.
 On 10 January 2009, "Ring the Bells" performed by Vessy was withdrawn due to copyright issues and replaced with the song "Don't Break My Heart" performed by Erilien and Najam Sheraz.